 Händlerbund – the largest e-commerce association in Europe.
 It offers a variety of services and resources to support and empower online businesses, particularly those operating in Germany.
 It can help in areas like legal compliance, marketing, technology, and industry networking.

-EHI Retail Institute is a scientific institute dedicated to research and education in the retail industry.
-Based in Germany, it plays a significant role in providing insights, fostering innovation, and shaping the future of retail within the DACH region (Germany, Austria, and Switzerland).
+EHI – Retail Institute is a scientific institute dedicated to research and education in the retail industry.
+Based in Germany, it plays a significant role in providing insights, fostering innovation, and shaping the future of retail within the DACH region.
 It conducts in-depth research on various retail-related topics, including consumer behavior, emerging technologies, and future trends.
 Their research findings are published in reports, studies, and industry publications.
 This valuable information helps retailers make informed decisions and adapt to changing market dynamics.

-Bunderverband Onlinehandel (BVOH), which translates to “Federal Association of Online Retail” in English, is a German organization that acts as the champion for online retailers, particularly focusing on small and medium-sized enterprises (SMEs).
+Bunderverband Onlinehandel – (BVOH), which translates to “Federal Association of Online Retail” in English, is a German organization that acts as the champion for online retailers, mainly focusing on small and medium-sized enterprises (SMEs).
 The BVOH lobbies the German government and policymakers on behalf of online retailers.
-They advocate for fair regulations, a level playing field with brick-and-mortar stores, and policies that promote the growth and success of online commerce.
+They advocate for fair regulations, a level playing field with brick-and-mortar stores, and policies promoting online commerce’s growth and success.
 While the name emphasizes “Onlinehandel” (online retail), the BVOH recognizes the importance of a multi-channel approach.

 The list of e-commerce events in the DACH region